Campaigns and Programs Assistant

 - Assist in the coordination and maintenance of effective technical support for the Campaigns and Programs department.

 - Provide strategic management and oversight of the Executive Vice President’s schedule, make determinations on scheduling priorities, and support on preparation for and follow up from meetings.

 - Manage all administrative support for the Executive Vice President’s travel, logistics, and expense reimbursements.

 - Ensure that meetings, deadlines, presentations, and other duties of the Campaigns and Programs Department are carried out seamlessly.

-- Provide external relationship management support that will facilitate the Executive Vice President and campaign and program directors to cultivate, and manage key relationships with allies, funders and elected officials.
+- Provide external relationship management support that will facilitate the Executive Vice President and campaigns and programs directors to cultivate and manage key relationships with allies, funders, and elected officials.

 - Coordinate materials, including working with outside vendors that support the planning of events, conferences, and convenings.

-- Perform other duties as assigned including management of special projects and initiatives.
+- Perform other duties as assigned, including coordination of special projects and initiatives.